Home About us Support Partners SIGN UP NOW

 Optional server feature availability

 Define a set of features that the Server does not allow, and give the Server a reason to determine the Client about them.
-Maximum QoS, Retain Available, Wild card Subscription Available, Subscription Identifier Available, and Shared Subscription Available are some of the characteristics that can be specified this way.
+Maximum MQTT Quality of Service, Retain Available, Wild card Subscription Available, Subscription Identifier Available, and Shared Subscription Available are some of the characteristics that can be specified this way.
 Using features that the Server has indicated are not available is an error for the Client.

 Will Delay